-The 2018 Argyll Convention will take place from 7th to 9th August.
+The 2018 Argyll Convention took place from 7th to 9th August.

-At the morning meetings Martin will show us God at work as we learn from 'Jonah - A Signpost for Humanity'.
-His addresses are: 'Directions to a Sovereign Saviour', 'Directions to a Real Revival' and 'Directions to God's Compassionate Character'.
+Martin Allen spoke at the morning meetings on 'Jonah - A Signpost for Humanity'.
+His addresses were: 'Directions to a Sovereign Saviour', 'Directions to a Real Revival' and 'Directions to God's Compassionate Character'.

 Martin and his wife, Ann, are frequent conference speakers.
 Martin was minister of Chryston Parish Church in Lanarkshire and is now Chairman of the Crieff Fellowship.

-Tuesday: 'See What God Has Done' - Tom Lennie, author of Glory in the Glen and Land of Many Revivals will speak on ways God has worked in the Highlands of Scotland, especially Argyll.
+Tuesday: 'See What God Has Done' - Tom Lennie, author of Glory in the Glen and Land of Many Revivals gave an account of God's work in the Highlands and Islands of Scotland, including Argyll.

-Wednesday: 'Christians Facing Challenges' - Nigel Kenny from the Christian Institute presents issues facing Christians in an increasingly secular society.
+Wednesday: 'Christians Facing Challenges' - Nigel Kenny from the Christian Institute spoke about issues facing Christians in an increasingly secular society.

-Each day begins with a time of open prayer starting at 10.00.
-Do come if you are able.
+Each day began with a time of open prayer starting at 10.00.

-The Convention will be followed by a Songs of Praise in St John's Cathedral on the evening of Friday 10th.
+The Convention was followed by a Songs of Praise in St John's Cathedral on the evening of Friday 10th.